Graphics Performance AnalyzersClose

 - Features and performance will vary based upon the hardware capabilities of these other configurations.
-For example, on non-supported Windows* OS target devices the System Analyzer cannot provide many detailed GPU metrics, but many of the Graphics Frame Analyzer for DirectX functions work on any graphics device (though again you will typically see fewer GPU metrics on these devices).
+For example, on non-supported Windows* OS target devices the System Analyzer cannot provide many detailed GPU metrics, but many of the Graphics Frame Analyzer functions work on any graphics device (though again you will typically see fewer GPU metrics on these devices).

 - What is your plan for supporting OpenGL* on the Windows* OS platform?

 - We are actively exploring enhancing Graphics Performance Analyzers to support OpenGL* on the Microsoft* Windows* OS -- if you have specific OpenGL* needs or feature requests, we would love to hear from you at the Support Forum.

 - How do I submit suggestions or feedback to the development team?